 Email: titleix@longwood.edu

-After the university receives notice of sexual misconduct or retaliation, it will conduct an impartial investigation.
-For specifics regarding investigations, see investigation procedures below.
-Student reporters of misconduct will not be charged with offenses for personal consumption of alcohol or drugs, or minor violations of the Student Code of Conduct Standards and Regulations disclosed during the reporting process, when the disclosure is made in conjunction with a good faith report.
-Minor violations are defined as those that have a minimum sanction of letter of admonition.
-Please see the Code of Conduct Standards and Regulations within the Student Handbook for more information.
+Students or employees who believe they have either witnessed or been subjected to sex discrimination or retaliation should notify the Title IX Coordinator.
+After the university receives notice of sex discrimination or retaliation, it will conduct an impartial investigation.
+For specifics regarding investigations, see the investigation procedures below.
+The University will not bring student conduct charges against students for minor violations of the Student Code of Conduct Standards and Regulations, or personal consumption of alcohol or drugs disclosed during the reporting process, when the disclosure is made in conjunction with a good faith report.
+Minor violations are those that have a minimum sanction of a letter of admonition.
+Please see the Student Handbook’s Student Code of Conduct Standards and Regulations for more information.

 The Title IX Coordinator can assist with all aspects of the process and is responsible for:

 - Convening a review committee consisting of the Title IX Coordinator, Longwood University Police Department Representative and Student Affairs Representative.
 This committee will meet within 72 hours, and continue to meet as necessary, when notice to the University of an alleged violation of this policy is received.
-This committee will review and determine if it is necessary to disclose to the appropriate law-enforcement agency, all information of the alleged violation, including personally identifiable information, to protect the health or safety of the individual or community.
+This committee will review and determine if it is necessary to disclose to the appropriate law-enforcement agency and assess all information of the alleged violation, including personally identifiable information, to protect the health or safety of the individual or community.
 It is the responsibility of the Longwood University Police Department Representative or designee to notify the appropriate law-enforcement agency and/or Commonwealth of Virginia Attorney.

 - Ensuring that both the individual filing the complaint and the individual responding are aware of the complainant.